Fermenting with Botrytis 101

 Fermenting with Rot: Emphasis – Botrytis (not the Noble Rot kind…)

-- Do NOT contaminate clean fruit with rot infested fruit.
-Simple cleaning and sanitizing protocols NEED to be utilized when dealing with rotted fruit.
-Washing off crusher/destemmers with hot water IS NOT ENOUGH to decontaminate the processing equipment from the rot infestation.
+Simple cleaning and sanitizing protocols need to be utilized when dealing with rotted fruit.
+Washing off crusher/destemmers with hot water is not enough to decontaminate the processing equipment from the rot infestation.
 There are a few simple things you can do to install proper sanitation:

 - If you are processing more than 1 variety in 1 day, process the cleanest fruit first.
 You should end with the “dirtiest” fruit.